browsh-org/www.brow.sh/html-service-welcome.md

 This service is still very much in its early days, so you will likely find many pages with rendering issues.
 Please report specific URLs on [Browsh's Github repo](https://github.com/tombh/texttop/issues).

-All rendered pages are cached by a global CDN for at least 5 mins, so you'll need to wait to trigger a re-render.
-Also there is a rate limit of around 10 requests per IP address.
+All rendered pages are cached by a global CDN for at least 5 minutes, so you'll need to wait to trigger a re-render.
+Also there is a rate limit of around 10 requests per minute per IP address.

 If you'd like to see Browsh improve please consider [donating](https://www.brow.sh/donate/).